oVirt/ovirt-site/source/vdsm/supervdsm-service.html.md

 3.  supervdsm main thread killed when calling
     -   A: discover when call return EOFError and then restart
-    -   B: vdsmd as supervdsm's child should kill itself when receive EOFError, or when it can't call supervdsm
+    -   B: vdsmd as supervdsm's child should kill itself when receive EOFError

 4.  supervdsm main thread killed before call
     -   A:discover when "isRunning" raise error, then restart